joedolson/my-tickets/src/readme.txt

 = 1.7.13 =

 * Improvement: Pass field array to display_callback in fields API.
-* Improvement: Send email notification when event is sold out.
+* Feature: Send email notification when event is sold out.

 = 1.7.12 =